9 Things that Fascinated me in South Korea 8 Years Ago

 There is a great selection of street food.

 Koreans are very eco-conscious.
-To avoid using plastic dishware, they use regular plates cover with a bag and wooden sticks.
+To avoid using plastic dishware, they use regular plates covered with a bag and wooden sticks.
 I wish we could leverage more of these old good ideas in North America.

 Potato chips.